Regulators approve Wisconsin utility's wind farm

 Overland also asked for a minimum 1,500-foot distance between wind turbines and homes.
 Minnesota's current setback requirement for wind turbines is 500 feet plus whatever distance is needed to meet the state's noise standards.
 Wisconsin Power & Light has agreed on a 1,000-foot minimum setback for landowners participating in and receiving money from the project.
 For those not participating, the setback would likely be a few hundred feet more.

 "Our project meets all of the state requirements and exceeds many of the requirements," Arshia Javaherian, who represented Alliant Energy, Wisconsin Power & Light's parent company, told the commission.
-He urged the commission to grant the project a certificate of need and site permit, saying the utility has addressed all issues that have come up during the process, which has taken more than a year.
+He urged the commission to grant the project a certificate of need and site permit, saying the utility has addressed all issues that have come up during the wind farm development process, which has taken more than a year.

 The five-member commission voted unanimously to approve the project, reserving the right to alter the site permit if issues arise later.